-FACULTY Annual evaluation of faculty has been mandated by the Board of Visitors.
-The evaluation system is required to be multi-sourced, to include peer review (unless this step is not part of the department's process), and to place each faculty member on an evaluation level between 0 and 3.
+FACULTY Faculty Annual evaluation of faculty has been mandated by the Board of Visitors.
+All tenured, tenure-track, renewable term appointments (lecturers and senior lecturers), and any other faculty on continuing multi-year contracts will be reviewed.
+The evaluation system is required to be multi-sourced, to include peer review (unless this step is not part of the department's process), rating each faculty member's performance as to whether it meets, exceeds or does not meet expectations in the areas of teaching, professional activity, and service.
+This process applies to the faculty member's performance during the annual evaluation period.
+Full criteria for promotion and tenure can be found in the appendices of each college.